lynshearer/unit-1/README.md

 ## Rationale for Proposed Solution

 As stated in the design statement, the coding language Python through software PyCharm will be utilized in order to create the digital ledger for the client.
-PyCharm
+Python will be utilized for this task as Python code can be executed faster than other coding languages, which will be beneficial for both the designer of the code and the client.
+Python is also not susceptible to degrading or loss in performance and also has easy to use syntax and is extremely user-friendly (Dinh).
+PyCharm is used in conjunction with Python as it has many features that will heighten the performance of the code in order to deliver the highest functioning product to the client.
+One of these is integrated debugging, which allows for the developer to solve issues with code faster, making the platform highly efficient.
+PyCharm is also an IDE (Integrated Development Environment) which means it comes with many features that are suitable for software developmebnt(Simran).
+These factors make the two aperfect combination when developing software for a client.

+IOTA was chosen as the cryptocurrency for Ms. Sato as IOTA works to eradicate the downfalls that come with blockchains.
+This will mean that the client can trade cryptocurrency with a heightened sense of security, as IOTA's operating network reduces the lack of privacy that comes with the usage of blockchains to store crypto information.

 Citation:

 Cambridge Dictionary.
 “Blockchain.” @CambridgeWords, 21 Sept.
 2022, dictionary.cambridge.org/ja/dictionary/english/blockchain.
 Accessed 23 Sept.
 2022.

+Đình Doanh (Donny.
+“Python Is One of the Languages That Is Witnessing Incredible Growth and Popularity Year by Year.
+In 2017, S...”
+Linkedin.com, 22 Nov.
+2021, www.linkedin.com/pulse/top-10-reasons-why-python-so-popular-developers-2021-doanh-donny-.
+Accessed 9 Oct.
+2022.

 Houston, Rickie.
 “Blockchain 101: Definition, Explanation, Pros & Cons.”
 Business Insider, Insider, 13 July 2022, www.businessinsider.com/personal-finance/what-is-blockchain.
 Accessed 23 Sept.
+2022.

+Simran Kaur Arora.
+“What Is PyCharm?
+Features, Advantages & Disadvantages.”
+Hackr.io, 2022, hackr.io/blog/what-is-pycharm#:~:text=PyCharm%20is%20an%20extremely%20popular,that%20facilitate%20comprehensive%20software%20development..
+Accessed 9 Oct.
 2022.
 ‌
 “What Is IOTA.”
 Iota.org, 2022, www.iota.org/get-started/what-is-iota.
 Accessed 23 Sept.
 2022.